efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-05-datamined-discoveries.md

 <br>

-Our resident dataminer, XOF, has found details of next months Ranked Reward tickets!
+Our resident dataminer, XOF, has found details of next month's Ranked Duels Reward tickets!

 <a name="181"></a>
 ### New Ranked Tickets